 Memory problems can have many causes.
 Every patient is different, and treating memory loss due to stroke requires a different strategy than preserving memory in a person with late-onset Alzheimer’s disease.
-At the University of Miami Health System’s (UHealth) Memory Program we take a comprehensive approach to assessing and diagnosing cognitive aging, so you can be assured that you or your loved one will get the individualized care that they deserve.
+At the University of Miami Health System’s Memory Program, we take a comprehensive approach to assessing and diagnosing cognitive aging, so you can be assured that you or your loved one will receive individualized care.

 Memory Disorders Center